 Brian: Two things that struck me about this company; number one, they received endorsements from Mother Teresa.

-It wasn’t necessarily because they had bad debt and when I first started my company, I couldn’t get a line of credit because I had made bad decisions in college and I got a called by collection agents and so I could relate to what was going on and I didn’t have the means at that time to pay.
+When I first started my company, I couldn’t get a line of credit because I had made bad decisions in college and I got a call by collection agents, and so I could relate to what was going on, and I didn’t have the means at that time to pay.

 They could say this, and this is the truth — when we help you do better financially, we make more money.
 And what’s interesting about this company is that their average collections 200% above the industry average per customer.
 And so my point is, they didn’t start with, “How do we get more collections?”
 They started with, “How do we serve our customer?”
 And understanding why it is they don’t pay their bills and then actually help solve that.

 They are not in the collections business, they are actually in the business of helping transform people’s financial lives.
 It’s a very different thing.

 Of course, you hear these stories about obviously Zappos, was a hugely popular company, how they created a culture that was focused around their customers and you listen to stories about their retail chain, Nordstrom and how they go above and beyond for their customers.

 How do you as a marketer inside your company, say you are in a marketing organization, how do you start to change the mindset of your company to start thinking the way that you are talking about?
 You are not the CEO, and you haven’t been recognized by Mother Teresa yet like so many of us, but you know that this is the right thing to do.